esadakman/reactjs-api-tutorial/README.md

 - Project aims to create a API Tutorial App.

 - In this project, I made CRUD operations using the real API.
 You can add, delete or edit new entries in the list.
-API is provided by Clarusway.
+Due to Heroku's transition to a paid system, the API that I have been performing CRUD operations on is no longer suitable.
+You can still access my website, but the actions you take will not be possible because the API is not active.

 ## Project Link